reactjs/server-components-demo/README.md

 * **This demo doesn’t have server rendering.** Server Components are a separate (but complementary) technology from Server Rendering (SSR).
 Server Components let you run some of your components purely on the server.
 SSR, on the other hand, lets you generate HTML before any JavaScript loads.
 This demo *only* shows Server Components, and not SSR.
 Because it doesn't have SSR, the initial page load in this demo has a client-server network waterfall, and **will be much slower than any SSR framework**.
 However, Server Components are meant to be integrated together with SSR, and they *will* be in a future release.
 * **This demo doesn’t have an efficient bundling strategy.** When you use Server Components, a bundler plugin will automatically split the client JS bundle.
 However, the way it's currently being split is not necessarily optimal.
 We are investigating more efficient ways to split the bundles, but they are out of scope of this demo.
 * **This demo doesn’t have partial refetching.** Currently, when you click on different “notes”, the entire app shell is refetched from the server.
 However, that’s not ideal: for example, it’s unnecessary to refetch the sidebar content if all that changed is the inner content of the right pane.
-Partial refetching is an [open area of research](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md#open-areas-of-research) and we don’t yet know how exactly it will work.
+Partial refetching is an [open area of research](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md#open-areas-of-research) and we don’t yet know how exactly it will work.

 This demo is provided “as is” to show the parts that are ready for experimentation.
 It is not intended to reflect the performance characteristics of a real app driven by a future stable release of Server Components.

 ## Setup

-You will need to have nodejs >=14.9.0 in order to run this demo.
-[Node 14 LTS](https://nodejs.org/en/about/releases/) is a good choice!
+You will need to have [Node 18 LTS](https://nodejs.org/en) in order to run this demo.
 (If you use `nvm`, run `nvm i` before running `npm install` to install the recommended Node version.)

   ```
-  npm install
+  npm install --legacy-peer-deps
   npm start
   ```